 Relatives of persons currently employed may be hired if they will not be working directly for or supervising a relative.
-Relative is defined to include spouses, parents, grandparents, grandchildren, children, siblings, (in-laws and step relations included).
-This policy may also apply to individuals who are not legally related but who reside with or have an intimate or close personal relationship with another employee.
-An administrator is expected to disclose the relationship to HR on an electronic form to ensure the District adheres to the policy.
-An administrator who fails to disclose the conflict of interest may be subject to disciplinary action.
+A relative is defined as a spouse, parents, grandparents, grandchildren, children, or siblings (in-laws and step included).
+This policy may also apply to individuals who are not legally related but reside with or have an intimate or close personal relationship with another administrator.
+An administrator with a family member in the District must disclose the relationship to HR to ensure annual audit reporting requirements.